From Noncommutative Geometry to Random Matrix Theory: Bootstrapping the loop equations

-In a nutshell, here is how bootstrapping works for Dirac ensembles which is the main focus of this section.
-The large $N$ limits of mixed moments of random matrix models satisfy an infinite system of nonlinear equations, which was first derived by Migdal \cite{Migdal}.
+We will start with a brief overview of how bootstrapping works for Dirac ensembles.
+The large $N$ limits of higher moments of random matrix models satisfy an infinite system of nonlinear equations, which was first derived by Migdal \cite{Migdal}.
 These so-called {\it loop equations} are consequences of Schwinger-Dyson equations and the factorization property of moments at large $N$ limits.
 In general the loop equations are not restrictive enough to fully determine the moments.
-However, one can use the positivity constraints to bear on the loop equations to further restrict the set of possible solutions.
-The process of further narrowing the search space by adding certain extra {\it positivity constraints} is called {\it bootstrapping}.
+However, as we shall explain later in this section, one can bring to bear some positivity constraints on moments to further restrict the set of possible solutions to the loop equations.
+The process of further narrowing the search space by adding certain extra positivity constraints is called {\it bootstrapping}.
 Further positivity constraints are obtained from the fact that our matrix models stem from Dirac operators of spectral triples.
 This extra positivity is quite useful and is missing in general matrix models.
 By narrowing down the search space one can sometimes recover the values of the initial moments.
 From there the loop equations can be used, in theory, to find any moment.

-Here is an example of the bootstrap method applied to the perturbative expansion of a cubic Dirac ensemble.
-Using the bootstrap technique we are able to find the relationships between the coupling constant of the model and the second moment.
+We will now give a novel example of the bootstrap method by applying it to a cubic Dirac ensemble.
+Using the bootstrap technique we are able to find a relationship between the coupling constant of the model, the first moment and from there higher moments.
 Let us consider a type \((1,0)\) cubic Dirac ensemble with the partition function

 This integral is obviously not convergent but understood perturbatively, i.e. as a formal matrix model.
-The associated matrix model is a bi-tracial single Hermitian matrix model with the potential
+The associated matrix model is a bi-tracial Hermitian single-matrix model with the potential

-The loop equations of the model are the following equations:
+The loop equations of the model are then given by:

-Note that we get the following loop equation for $\ell = 0$:
+In particular we get the following loop equation for $\ell = 0$:

-By having the first moment $m_1$, we can calculate higher moments using the loop equations.
+It can be shown that by having the first moment $m_1$, we can recursively calculate higher moments using the loop equations.
 We refer to such a situation as the dimension of the search space being one.
-If the equations relied on $n$ moments or mixed moments, we would say the search space has dimension $n$.
+If the loop equations required $n$ moments or higher moments to determine all other (higher) moments, we would say the search space has dimension $n$.